Education in partnership with

 The application of new technologies to abdominal and gastrointestinal radiology has resulted in amazing breakthroughs, with rapid development and refinement of sophisticated diagnostic imaging tests.
 These technologic advances over the past decade have affected the requirements for the practice of abdominal radiology.

 The Exchange Programme for Abdominal Radiology Fellowship offers an opportunity to complement subspecialisation training in abdominal radiology or an existing structured fellowship programme, through exchange, in this field of radiology.
-The three-month exchange programme will provide an intense modular training in all areas of abdominal radiology, including conventional radiology and fluoroscopy, sonography, CT, MRI, and image-guided biopsies and therapeutic interventions.
+It will provide an intense modular training in all areas of abdominal radiology, including conventional radiology and fluoroscopy, sonography, CT, MRI, and image-guided biopsies and therapeutic interventions.

 Number of available places

 This exchange programme applies to radiologists within the first three-four years after certification, who desire to become subspecialist radiologists.

 The applicant must have knowledge of current clinical practice in radiology with regard to cross-sectional imaging.
 Competence in producing a radiological report, in communication with clinicians and patients, and knowledge of the principles of administration and management applied to a clinical department with multi-disciplinary staff and high-cost equipment are essential.
 Understanding the medicolegal implications of uncertainty and errors in diagnostic radiology is necessary.
 A clinical background in other disciplines which was achieved through clinical experience and training prior to entering the fellowship is important, whereas, clinical experience in gastroenterology, oncology or visceral surgery would be a benefit.